maaanueeelll/flutter_delivery/README.md

 <img src="https://user-images.githubusercontent.com/15063089/170459304-710f3255-2c98-41e1-a8de-9c8b51badb68.PNG" align="center"  width="150">
 </p>

+## Requirements
+- flutter 2.10+

 ## Getting Started

 clone this repo and run `flutter pub get` to install all the dependencies

-follow the instructions for the firebase module [here](https://firebase.flutter.dev/docs/overview/)
+follow the instructions for the **Firebase** package [here](https://firebase.flutter.dev/docs/overview/)

-if you don't need Firebase messaging just comment the initialize on main.dart
+if you don't need Firebase messaging just comment the initialize inside **main.dart**

-This project is a starting point for a Flutter application.
+This project is a Flutter application.
 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)